wp-plugins/edd-favorites/readme.txt

 1. Navigate to `wp-admin/plugins.php` on your site (your WP Admin plugin page)
 1. Activate this plugin

-OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name
+OR you can just install it with WordPress by going to Plugins &rarr; Add New &rarr; and type this plugin's name

+Setup the EDD Favorites page and edit page

+1. Create a new page where users will view their favorites.
+Insert the [edd_favorites] shortcode
+1. Create a new page where users will edit their favorites (optional).
+Insert the [edd_favorites_edit] shortcode
+1. Select these 2 pages from the EDD settings in Downloads &rarr; Settings &rarr; Extensions

 == Screenshots ==

-1.
+1. Favorite downloads
+2. View your list of favorites
+3. Edit your favorites list

 == Changelog ==